Nlwrnc/nlwrnc.github.io/_projects/Suicide Squad Kills the Justice League.md

 year: 2024
 company: Rocksteady
 role: Senior Technical Animator
-tasks: ["Assisting and supporting the animation team", "Maintaining and developing animation tools", "Developing the facial rig pipline", "Building an SQL database for tracking assets", "Creating a batch tool for running various scripts/processes on Maya and MotionBuilder files"]
+tasks: ["Assisting and supporting the animation team", "Maintaining and developing animation tools", "Developing the facial rig pipeline", "Building an SQL database for tracking assets", "Creating a batch tool for running various scripts/processes on Maya and MotionBuilder files"]
 ---

 # Suicide Squad: Kills the Justice League